-These systems evaluate signals from a vehicle’s anti-lock brake (ABS) wheel speed sensors.
-A software component compares the speeds of the wheels.
-The speed of a wheel will increase if the tyre has lower pressure due to the reduced rotational circumference.
+These systems evaluate signals from a vehicle’s anti-lock brake system (ABS) to compare the speed of the wheels.
 If the system detects a difference in wheel speeds and this is not attributable to the driving situation, a warning lamp on the instrument cluster will illuminate.

 - Direct systems are faster and provide more precise